jarrettmeyer/jarrettmeyer.github.io/_posts/2018-06-14-javascript-computations-and-single-threading.md

 ---
 title: "JavaScript, Computations, and Single Threading"
 layout: post
 date: 2018-06-14
+description:
+thumbnail: /assets/images/javascript-logo.svg
 ---

 Most of the time, JavaScript and the browser DOM act exactly as you would expect.
 There are no surprises.
 Sometimes, though, when you are surprised, it is painful.